protonemedia/laravel-ffmpeg/README.md

 ## Process Output

 You can get the raw process output by calling the `getProcessOutput` method.
-The use-case is limited, but you could use it to analyze a file (for example, with the `volumedetect` filter).
+Though the use-case is limited, you can use it to analyze a file (for example, with the `volumedetect` filter).
 It returns a `\ProtoneMedia\LaravelFFMpeg\Support\ProcessOutput` class that has three methods: `all`, `errors` and `output`.
 Each method returns a line with the corresponding lines.

 ```php
 $processOutput = FFMpeg::open('video.mp4')